balachia/pandoc-filters/README.md

 2.  in the folder: run `cabal configure`, then `cabal build`, then `cabal install`

-3.  if cabal's bin directory is in your path, run pandoc with the filter (`pandoc in.md -o out.pdf --filter pandoc-internalref`)
+3.  if cabal's bin directory is in your PATH, run pandoc with the filter (`pandoc in.md -o out.pdf --filter pandoc-internalref`)

 ## pandoc-internalref